reframejs/reframe/readme.md

  - **DOM-static React apps**
  <br/>
- Apps where the DOM is static and React is only used to render HTML.
+ Apps where all pages' DOM is static and React is only used to render HTML.
  No (or almost no) JavaScript is loaded in the browser.

- - **Any kind of React app**
+ - **Hybrid React apps**
  <br/>
- Pretty much all kinds of apps can be created.
+ An app can be a mix: Some pages can be HTML-static, some pages HTML-dynamic, some others DOM-static, and some DOM-dynamic.

 Reframe generates a certain type of app depending on how you configure your pages.
 For example, if you add `htmlIsStatic: true` to a page config, then that page's HTML is rendered at build-time instead of request-time.
- So, creating an HTML-static React app is simply a matter of setting `htmlIsStatic: true` to all page configs.
+So creating an HTML-static React app is simply a matter of setting `htmlIsStatic: true` to all page configs.
- An app can be a hybrid: Some pages can be HTML-static, some pages HTML-dynamic, some others DOM-static, and some DOM-dynamic.

 In the following we create a web app by defining a page config `HelloPage`.